misan/dcservo/README.md

 Y<destination>
 ```
 The latter is to perform the actual movement to an absolute destination, measured in encoder counts, using a trapezoidal speed motion pattern.
 No optimization effort in the math has yet been done.

+You may want to check Paul's fork using Bluepill for handling three motors: https://github.com/paukstelis/dcservo